egbusko/BSU_famcs/Wolfram-Mathematica/README.md

-laboratory work on the discipline wolfram mathematica
+laboratory work on the discipline Wolfram Mathematica